-The faculty of the National Family Law Arbitration Course, and the two optional pre-course programs, is made up of professionals working in Alberta, British Columbia, Manitoba and Ontario.
-In addition, Senator Murray Sinclair will discuss Indigenous traditions and the arbitration of legal disputes, and superior court judges from Alberta and Ontario will address the role of the court in arbitration processes.
+The faculty of the National Family Law Arbitration Course, and the two optional pre-course programs, is made up of professionals from across Canada as well as superior court judges from Alberta and Ontario.

 Wayne A. Barkauskas, QC

 Wayne Barkauskas is a family law litigator, arbitrator, mediator and parenting coordinator, and a partner of the firm Wise Scheible Barkauskas in Calgary, Alberta.
 He is a member of the Alberta Family Mediation Society and one of the few lawyers in Alberta that is a qualified Parenting Coordinator.
 He is the past Chair of the CBA National Family Law Section and the Past-President of the CBA’s Alberta Branch.